4 Best Practices for 12-Lead ECG AF Interpretation

 Features of MaxYield™:

-Advantages for Healthcare Professionals:
+Advantages for healthcare providers:

 The central node represents the MaxYield™ platform, with branches showing its key features and the advantages it offers to healthcare professionals.
 Each feature and advantage is connected to illustrate how they contribute to improved ECG analysis.